Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Maret 2026 16.56.57 UTC
+- WIB: Selasa, 10 Maret 2026 17.56.05 UTC
-- WITA: Selasa, 10 Maret 2026 17.56.57 UTC
+- WITA: Selasa, 10 Maret 2026 18.56.05 UTC
-- WIT: Selasa, 10 Maret 2026 18.56.57 UTC
+- WIT: Selasa, 10 Maret 2026 19.56.05 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success